Setting up your development environment

 Officially-supported plugins follow the same versioning pattern.
 As a third-party plugin developer, you are encouraged to use the same pattern to make it immediately clear to your end-users which Open edX versions are supported.

 Third-party contributions to Tutor and its plugins are more than welcome!
 Just make sure to follow these guidelines:

-Outside of obvious bugs, contributions should be discussed first in the official Tutor forums.
+Outside of obvious bugs, contributions should be discussed first in the official Open edX forum.

 Once we agree on a high-level solution, you should open a pull request on the Tutor repository or the corresponding plugin.

 Make sure that all tests pass by running

 make test(see above).

 If your PR is in the Tutor core repository, add a changelog entry by running

 make changelog-entry.
 Edit the new file and follow the formatting instructions that it contains.

 Write a good Git commit title and message: explain why you are making this change, what problem you are solving and which solution you adopted.
 Link to the relevant conversation topics in the forums and describe your use case.
 We love long, verbose descriptions :) As for the title, conventional commits are preferred.
 Check the repo history!